mj-ml/mlops-project/readme.md

 ## Model monitoring

-There is model monitoring and if the MAPE is too low, the API will re-run the model training.
+There is model monitoring and if the MAPE is too high, the API will re-run the model training.

 ```python
 import requests